 However, it’s also true that you might be able to get a better deal by trading a vehicle in, or selling it beforehand before going through with your purchase.
 This might upgrade you from a smaller car to a Buick Encore, or a better trim of a car you’re after.

 But what metrics should you use to select a worthwhile car, and how do you secure the best deal in 2021 and beyond?
 In this post, we’ll take a little look at how to identify and select the perfect family car, just so you feel a little more sure in your footing and find a worthwhile result.

 Consider Fuel Consumption

 Fuel consumption will almost always define how costly your vehicle is to run, but that doesn’t necessarily mean you should go for the most efficient vehicle out there.
 For instance, the most efficient vehicle for your own needs may be a 4×4, which usually has higher fuel consumption thanks to its all-wheel-drive, but if you live in an area that requires this kind of vehicle, then you might be choosing the most sustainable option for your needs.
-Opting for hybrid vehicles can also be an excellent option for futureproofing your vehicle.
+Opting for hybrid vehicles or used cars can also be an excellent option for futureproofing your vehicle.

 Your External Environment

 If your family lives on a remote farm, or in a small village relatively well known for its flooding, then odds are you’ll understand that a mightier, stronger and all-wheel-drive vehicle could be essential.
 However, it might be that now your school run and office location have changed and are more inner-city or inner-town, a nimble hatchback you can drive quickly and reliably may be more helpful.
 For that reason, consider the kind of terrain you will be driving on, what kind of weather effects you get, and how that can inform your purchase.